 An optical colonoscopy may be recommended.
 If an abnormality is found during a standard colonoscopy, a biopsy or removal of the polyp is done to find out if cancer is present and to remove any polyps.

 If an abnormality is found during a virtual colonoscopy, most patients would be referred for an optical colonoscopy the same day.

 People with Medicare who are aged 50 or older are eligible for colorectal cancer screening.
-Medicare will cover some virtual colonoscopy exams if specific criteria is met.
-For questions about coverage for virtual colonoscopy contact the Virtual Colonoscopy Office.
-For more information about Medicare's coverage related to colorectal cancer screening, call the Centers for Medicare and Medicaid Services at 1-800-MEDICARE (1-800-633-4227) (TTY users should call 1-877-486-2048) or visit the Medicare Web site.
+Medical will cover most colorectal cancer screening if specific criteria are met.
+For more information about Medicare’s coverage, call the Centers for Medicare and Medicaid Services at 1-800-MEDICARE (1-800-633-4227) (TTY users should call 1-877-486-2048) or visit the Medicare Web site.

-Information taken from the Centers for Disease Control and Prevention (CDC) with supplemental information from the National Institutes of Health (NIH), American Cancer Society (ACS), and UW-Health Preventive Health Guideline.
+Information taken from the Centers for Disease Control and Prevention (CDC) with supplemental information from the National Institutes of Health (NIH), American Cancer Society (ACS), and UW Health Preventive Health Care Clinical Practice Guideline.